U/T Visa

 Eligibility to request certification from the HCAO

-For victims who have been helpful, are helpful, or will be helpful in the detection, investigation, prosecution, conviction, or sentencing of certain qualifying crimes and certain noncitizen members of their family that:
+For victims who have been helpful, are helpful, or will be helpful in the detection, investigation, prosecution, conviction, or sentencing of certain qualifying crimes and certain noncitizen members of their family when the applicant or qualifying criminal activity has a nexus to Hennepin County including, but not limited to:

-- Live in Hennepin County, regardless of where the crime occurred
+- The applicant lives in Hennepin County, regardless of where the crime occurred;

 The best way to ask for a U visa or T visa certification is through an immigration lawyer, since the certification is part of a longer process and since a certification request made during an open case will be disclosed to the defense.